mswhitby/classroom/_docs/classes/4th.md

 ### 1. Create Maze

-- Finish drawing your maze with pencil
+- Finish drawing your maze with pencil.
-- Bring me your maze for approval
+- Bring me your maze for approval.
-- After approval, trace over your maze with markers
+- After approval, trace over your maze with markers.

-### 2. Maze Solution - BLock Code
+### 2. Maze Solution - Block Code

 - Sign into Sphero using the class code: **8KXFH3**
+- Create a new program and choose "blocks."
-- Create a solution to your own maze using the Sphero blocks
+- Use the blocks to code a solution to navigate your maze.

 # September 13, 2024